Financing graduate study

 On the recommendation of department program directors, the Graduate School provides graduate student funding for a number of fellowship programs, oversees the awarding and administration of more than $5 million in university tuition and fee support, and, pending available funds, supports graduate student research grants and travel programs.
 Eligibility is based on a variety of criteria, including academic performance and competitiveness.

-The Graduate School regularly posts information about externally funded grants, scholarships and fellowship programs, as well as announcements of upcoming deadlines.
-Students can also refer to the Office of Financial Aid for additional scholarship programs.
+The Graduate School regularly posts information about externally funded grants, scholarships, and fellowship programs, as well as announcements of upcoming deadlines.
+Students can also refer to Student Financial Services for additional scholarship programs.
 For general guidance on financing graduate education, please visit GradSense.

 Graduate assistantships and fellowships